MikeVapour/ams2-modding-docs/docs/vehicles.md

 28 = 0x058 = Turbo file lookup   // only when needed

+38 = 0x068 = Failure model //

+!!! note

+	Optional as of 1.4.1.3 (not necessary in patch 1.4.1.3; may become obligatory in the future)

-38 = 0x068 = Gearbox file lookup // In all VDFM
+40 = 0x070 = Gearbox file lookup // In all VDFM

-40 = 0x070 = Suspension file lookup // In all VDFM
+48 = 0x078 = Suspension file lookup // In all VDFM

-48 = 0x078 = Collision file lookup  // In all VDFM
+50 = 0x080 = Collision file lookup  // In all VDFM

-50 = 0x080 = Tyre file lookup    // In all VDFM
+58 = 0x080 = Tyre file lookup    // In all VDFM

 B8 = 0x0E8 = KERS, DRS, Hybrid file lookup // only when needed

 C0 = 0x0F0 = push to pass

-### Data Map for `Fordsgt`
+### Data Map for `Fordsgt` Patch 1.3

 Starts at address 0x220 and ends at 0x25F